DynamicBiosystems/DynamicST-Assist/README.md

 ## Manual alignment of DynaBlot image with fiducial frame

-In this part, you can adjust DynaBlot image and detect tissue area.
+In this part, you can adjust image with fiducial frame and detect tissue area.

 ### Operation process